tlaroy/crafting-gathering/README.md

 The crafting journal <b>Crafting Guide</b> has all the details explaining each profession, their recipes, ingredients, costs and more.

 ## Mastercrafted
-Import the Mastercrafted Recipe Book JSON files from the zip file using Mastercrafted's Recipe Manager.
-The zip file is in your Data\modules\crafting-gathering\exports folder.
+Import the Mastercrafted Recipe Book JSON files using Mastercrafted's Recipe Manager.
+The files are in your Data\modules\crafting-gathering\exports folder.
 Use Recipe Book permissions to limit overall access to only players who 'know' the profession.
 Then default Recipe permissions for those that each player has learned so far; deny for those unlearned.

 ## Gatherer
 Gatherer uses customized Journal Pages and Roll Tables both access controlled by standard FVTT methods.
 A Gatherer Journal Page can be dropped on Scenes and it becomes a resource node, i.e. a Warcraft mining node.
 And the page can be used directly for downtown activities.
 Players get X rolls per Y workdays.